On infinite effectivity of motivic spectra and the vanishing of their motives: Introduction

 \section{Introduction}

-It is well known that for a (perfect) field $k$ both the (Morel-Voevodsky's) motivic stable homotopy category $\shtk$ and Voevodsky's motivic category $\dmk$ are important for the study of cohomology of $k$-varieties.
+It is well known that for a perfect field $k$ both the (Morel-Voevodsky's) motivic stable homotopy category $\shtk$ and Voevodsky's motivic category $\dmk$ are important for the study of cohomology of $k$-varieties.
 The roles of these categories are somewhat distinct: whereas $\sht(k)$ is "closer to the geometry" of varieties, $\dmk$ is somewhat easier to deal with.
-For instance, we know much more on morphisms in $\dmk$ than in $\shtk$; this information yields the existence of the so-called Chow weight structure for $\dmc(k)\subset \dmk$ (as shown in \cite{bws} and \cite{bzp}; below we will mention an interesting application of this result described in \cite{bachinv}).
+For instance, we know much more on morphisms in $\dmk$ than in $\shtk$; this information yields the existence of so-called Chow weight structures on $\dmc(k)\subset \dmk$ (as shown in \cite{bws} and \cite{bzp}; below we will mention an interesting application of this result described in \cite{bachinv}).

 Now, there is a connecting functor $M_k:\sht(k)\to \dmk$ (that sends the motivic spectra of smooth varieties into their motives); so it is rather important to describe the extent to which $M_k$ is conservative.
-Whereas the "whole" $M_k$ is never conservative (see Remark \ref{rshmi}(2) below), (the "compact version" (b) of) Theorem 15 of \cite{bachcons} states that the restriction $M_k^c$ of $M_k$ to compact objects is conservative whenever $k$ is of finite cohomological $2$-dimension.
+Whereas the "whole" $M_k$ is never conservative (as demonstrated in Remark \ref{rshmi}(1) below), Theorem 16 of \cite{bachcons} states that the restriction $M_k^c$ of $M_k$ to compact objects is conservative whenever $k$ is of finite cohomological $2$-dimension.